Exponential asymptotics and the generation of free-surface flows by submerged line vortices: Discussion

 The work presented here forms a basis for a number of interesting extensions involving exponentially-small water waves with gravity, capillarity, and/or vorticity providing singular perturbative effects.

 First, it should be remarked that the classical exponential-asymptotics theories by \emph{e.g.} \cite{chapman_2002,chapman_2006} for capillary- and gravity-driven surface waves produced in flows over topographies rely upon the existence of closed-form conformal maps.
 In such problems, the governing equations for the free-surface can be written in terms of a single complex-valued unknown (\emph{e.g.} the complex velocity), with the velocity potential serving as the independent variable.
 This includes situations such as flows past polygonal boundaries (related to the availability of the Schwarz-Christoffel mapping).
 The arclength formulation we have used in this work provides a more general setting for wave-structure interactions with arbitrary bodies, including for instance, flows past smoothed bodies specified in $(x,y)$-coordinates.
 Here, we have demonstrated that the exponential asymptotics can be generalised to such formulations.
-We expect that many of the interesting wave-structure interactions studied by \emph{e.g.} \cite{holmes2013waveless} (flow past a symmetric bottom topography) and \cite{hocking2013note} (flow past a semi-ellipse), can be attacked using the technology we have developed here.
+We expect that many of the interesting wave-structure interactions studied by \emph{e.g.} \cite{holmes2013waveless} (symmetric bottom topography), \cite{hocking2013note} (submerged semi-ellipse), and \cite{elcrat2006free} (submerged point vortex with lower topography) can be attacked using the technology we have developed here.